CalvinSprouse/PythonScripts/README.md

 # PythonScripts
-Python bits for random projects
+Repo for random stuff made in python